iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Victorian Period (c. 1837 – 1901).md

 ---
 *(The death of Queen Victoria in 1901 marks the end of this era and the beginning of the **Modern Period**.)*

+---

+**Summary for Quick Revision:**

+The Victorian Period (1837-1901), named after Queen Victoria, was an era of rapid change, contradictions, and British imperial zenith, shaped by the Industrial Revolution.
+Key contexts include the Industrial Revolution's social problems, the British Empire's rise, and a crisis of faith due to scientific discoveries (Darwin).
+Intellectual movements like Utilitarianism and the Oxford Movement also influenced the era.
+Victorian literature is characterized by realism (novel as dominant form), moral purpose, the "Victorian Compromise" (surface respectability vs. hidden realities), and a tension between idealism and doubt.
+Major novelists include Charles Dickens (social critique), William Makepeace Thackeray (satire), the Brontë sisters (psychological/Gothic), George Eliot (psychological insight), and Thomas Hardy (pessimistic realism).
+Key poets are Alfred, Lord Tennyson (faith vs. doubt), Robert Browning (dramatic monologue), and Matthew Arnold (loss of faith).
+Sub-movements include the Pre-Raphaelite Brotherhood and Aestheticism ("Art for Art's Sake").
+The period ended with Queen Victoria's death in 1901, leading to the Modern Period.